 Roberto Alomar

 Among the best MLB players from Puerto Rico is Roberto Alomar from Ponce, Puerto Rico.
-Known for his versatility at second base, Alomar earned 12 consecutive All-Star selections and 10 Gold Glove Awards.
+Known as the greatest Puerto Rican second baseman ever, Alomar earned 12 consecutive All-Star selections and 10 Gold Glove Awards, along with four Silver Slugger Awards.
 His offensive skills shone with the Toronto Blue Jays, contributing to back-to-back World Series titles in 1992-93.
 Alomar's impact extended to the Cleveland Indians, where he had standout seasons, finishing third in AL MVP voting in 1999.
 His 17-season career culminated in 2,724 hits, 210 home runs, and a .300 batting average.
 Elected to the Hall of Fame in 2011, Alomar's legacy endures as one of baseball's finest.

 Iván Rodríguez